-Being selected to spare for the starting team is not a guarantee of game time.
+Being selected to spare for the starting team is not always a guarantee of game time.

 When there are multiple players available to play the same position the coach will attempt to make changes in a fair and even manner.
 The number of changes is normally limited to seven players unless both teams, coaches and the referee agree otherwise before the game begins.
 When multiple players are competing for the same position the coach may offer to install a rotation policy to allow each player to receive game time over the season.